 Adonis and Gove deserve credit for getting us this far.
 However, Gove’s error was to centralise far too much — a perennial temptation for Conservatives of the classical liberal cast of mind.
 In opposition they say, quite rightly, that the state has too much power and politicians should stop interfering, allowing people to shape their own lives and futures.
 Then, once in government, they become enchanted by their ability to ‘do things’ and come to the conclusion that the problem was not that the state was too powerful, but that it was being run by a bunch of Leftists.
 Gove may have liberated many schools from the blobbish control of local authorities, but he simply transferred them to the control of the DfE.
 That’s fine as long as the DfE is being run by a freedom lover like Gove, but how might the designer-shoe-addicted Angela Rayner use all that power if a Labour government is elected any time soon?
 The relative freedom enjoyed by academies (N.B. all Free Schools are legally academies) might disappear at the stroke of a pen on a statutory instrument.

 Already, voices have been raised by those opposed to allowing people to choose anything for themselves.
 The nannying, soi-disant Tory MP Sarah Wollaston has said, for example, that she would like to see the abolition of schools with a religious character.
-Given how popular such schools largely are, this seems to be yet another example of how out of step with ordinary people Dr Wollaston is.
-The fact that, for example, Catholic schools are more ethnically diverse and have some of the highest proportions of children qualifying for Free School Meals, makes her desire all the more regressive and perverse.
+Given how popular such schools generally are (even among parents who are not even adherents of a particular faith), this seems to be yet another example of how out of step with ordinary people Dr Wollaston is.
+The fact that, for example, Catholic schools are more ethnically diverse than ‘community’ schools and have some of the highest proportions of children qualifying for Free School Meals, makes her desire all the more regressive and perverse.
 But what she and her anti-freedom colleagues are saying is essentially, “We politicians know better what sort of education a child should receive than the child’s own parents.”

 Schools would need to be given freedom to expand, if necessary, and it would of course be inevitable that some failing schools would have to close, just as some might be taken over by more successful and expanding competitors.
 The upheaval caused by the closure of a failed school would be enormous for the children involved, whose education would be interrupted and would need to settle into new schools.
 But that simply cannot be worse than those children being stuck in a failing school for their entire education.
 Children, especially the poorest children, only get one shot at education.